karthikeyanpa12/CalendarDemo/README.md

 6. Use a CSS preprocessor like LESS or Sass

-7. Provide a readme with an instruction how to install your appication
+7. Provide a readme with an instruction how to install your application

 ### Bonus (optional)